Frequently Asked Questions

 Do I have to be a UBC student before I apply for Science One?

-Students can be offered a seat on the Science One Program on the condition that they are admitted to UBC (Vancouver Campus) in the Faculty of Science by the end of August.
+Students can be offered a seat in the Science One Program on the condition that they are admitted to UBC (Vancouver Campus) in the Faculty of Science by the end of August.
+Admission to the Faculty of Science at UBC is a prerequisite for admission to the Science One Program.

 How do I pick my courses for Science One?